 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
-KCSIE (revised September 2023)
+Governance should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+KCSIE (revised September 2024)

 A designated child in care lead has been appointed from the senior leadership team.
-In ------ School this person is currently NAME
+In our School this person is currently Michelle Smith